chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 #### Fully Connected Layer

-The FC layer works exactly as described in the previous section - it connects every output from the previous layer with a neuron.
+The FC layer works exactly as described in the previous section - it connects every output from the previous layer with each neuron.
 Usually, the FC layer is used at the end to combine all spatially distributed activations of the previous layers.
-The FC layers have the highest number of parameters ($$in \cdot n_n$$, where $$in$$ is the number of outputs of the previous layer and $$n_n$$ is the number of neurons) in the model (almost 90%); most computing time is spent in the early Conv layers.
+The FC layers have the highest number of parameters ($$n_i \cdot n_n$$, where $$n_i$$ is the number of outputs of the previous layer and $$n_n$$ is the number of neurons) in the model (almost 90%); most computing time is spent in the early Conv layers.

 ### Final Output Layer